Five common high blood pressure myths

-“Making positive lifestyle changes, such as changing your eating or exercise habits, can be effective ways to lower your blood pressure,” said Whitlow.
-“But sometimes, these lifestyle changes are not enough to control or lower your blood pressure.
-Consult with your primary care physician to develop a treatment plan best suited for you.”
+“People with hypertension can reduce their risk of complications by making positive lifestyle changes, such as changing their eating or exercise habits,” said Siegrist.
+“However, sometimes these changes are not enough to control or lower blood pressure.
+People with hypertension should consult with their primary care physician to develop a treatment plan that suits them best.”

 According to the American Heart Association, these are five common myths of high blood pressure:

 1. Myth: High blood pressure runs in my family, so there is nothing I can do to prevent it.

 - Many people who have parents or close, blood-related relatives with high blood pressure are able to avoid developing high blood pressure by making heart-healthy lifestyle changes.

 - In some people, sodium can increase blood pressure.
 Simply avoiding table salt does not mean you are in control of your sodium intake.
 Make sure to read the nutrition label on prepared and prepackaged food, and look for the words “soda”, “sodium” or the symbol “Na” to gain an understanding of how much sodium compound is present in your diet.

 - High blood pressure can be a lifelong disease.
 Do not stop taking your blood pressure medication before consulting with your primary care physician.